miguelati/apigee-edge-cli/README.md

 If a policy's name attributes change, he verify that be same that file's name, if it's different the cli rename the actual file with the correct name

+#### ProxyEndpoints, TargetEndpoints, Policies & Resources

+If you add, edit or remove one of these, the cli do the same if is necessary in `APIProxy XML`

+#### Flows

+You can edit a flow in a separate file, for a easy view

 ---

 Live Upload
 ===========================

+When `live.upload` is true, every time you edit a Policy or a Resource, the cli upload automatically in `apigee.com`

 ---